 A vision provides a road map for your company, gives it direction and purpose.
 For some people, their vision of their company is to make millions of dollars, and that’s it.
 They’re going to make money however they can.
 If that’s you, I’m not writing this for you.
 Or if it’s you and you’re interested in a different perspective, read on.

 I believe each of us is destined to fulfill a certain role in life.
-It’s different for each person and we are probably only satisfied when we’ve discovered our role and are fulfilling that role.
-There are lots of books and courses one can use to help you on your journey to discovering what your purpose is.
+It’s different for each person, and we are probably only satisfied when we discover our role and are fulfilling that role.
+There are lots of books and courses one can use to help you on your journey to discovering your purpose.
 When you align your company’s vision with your personal vision, magic happens.
 It’s all a matter of perspective and satisfaction.
 And you can still make millions of dollars.
 Being clear about your vision for the company and having it aligned with your personal vision virtually eliminates procrastination.
 Having a powerful vision helps you get past the inevitable stumbling blocks along the way.

 Some examples of different companies’ vision or guiding statements are below:

 - Anheuser-Busch- Be the world’s beer company.
 Through all of our products, services, and relationships, we will add to life’s enjoyment.

 - Dupont: The vision of DuPont is to be the world’s most dynamic science company, creating sustainable solutions essential to a better, safer, and healthier life for people everywhere.

 - Robert Bosch Corporation: Invented for Life.
 Enhance the quality of life with solutions that are both innovative and beneficial.